Ancient Greek temple: Temple of Hekate at Lagina

 A further plan option is shown by the temple of Hekate at Lagina, a small pseudoperipteros of 8 × 11 columns.
 Its architectural members are entirely in keeping with the Asian/Ionic canon.
-Its distinctive feature, a rich figural frieze, makes this building, erected around 100 BCE, an architectural gem.
+Its distinctive feature, a rich figural frieze, makes this building, erected around 100 BC, an architectural gem.
 Further late Greek temples in the Corinthian order are known e.g. at Mylasa and, on the middle gymnasium terrace at Pergamon.

 Distinctive uses of Corinthian temples, influence

 The few Greek temples in the Corinthian order are almost always exceptional in form or ground plan and are initially usually an expression of royal patronage.
 The Corinthian order permitted a considerable increase of the material and technical effort invested in a building, which made its use attractive for the purposes of royals' self-aggrandisement.
 The demise of the Hellenistic monarchies and the increasing power of Rome and her allies placed mercantile elites and sanctuary administrations in the positions of building sponsors.
 The construction of Corinthian temples became a typical expression of self-confidence and independence.
 As an element of Roman architecture, the Corinthian temple came to be widely distributed in all of the Graeco-Roman world, especially in Asia Minor, until the late Imperial period.